 Food dyes are widely used to make pharmaceutical products more appealing to consumers.
-The primary purpose of adding pharmaceutical dyes is to increase the attractiveness of products and help patients distinguish between pharmaceuticals.
+The main reason for adding pharmaceutical dyes is to make products more appealing.
+This also helps patients tell different medicines apart.
 All right!
 In this blog post, we will explore different types of pharmaceutical dyes.

 Different pharmaceutical dyes are available and widely used in multiple applications, such as tablets, gelatine capsules, or syrups.
 Various pharmaceutical colors and pigments are used to add color to medicines, making products aesthetically appealing, enhancing palatability, and improving branding more efficiently.